If you would like to be able to edit this wiki you need to be a registered user / ZS member.

 If you are unsure of any change, if it would involve deleting non-trivial work, or it may be particularly controversial, then you must first discuss it in the ZS Google or FB groups (links @ http://zerostate.net & Directory).

-Part 1.0 of this wiki (Philosophy) is concerned with the Zero State's core, defining idea, and the principles and protocols derived from that idea.
+This section is concerned with the Zero State's core, defining idea, and the principles and protocols derived from that idea.

 The idea which defines and motivates ZS is known as the Axiom.
 In its simplest form, the Axiom states that the Array is a collective organism which seeks to live and grow, survive and evolve.